 Cuicacalli was military college for male commoners and slaves.
 If they did well and survived the school training, they would become warriors and be revered by all in the society.
 If they survived and washed out, they returned to their old lives whether slavery or fishing, hunting, farming, or the family business.
 Becoming a warrior was difficult, competitive, and dangerous but was by far the fastest way to move up into the elite ranks of Aztec society.

 Calmecac schools were high schools/colleges mainly for the nobles but also for most talented students from any background.
 High school students there received general educations covering basic astronomy, statesmanship, theology, medicine, and poetry.
 College students received advanced training in specialized professions such as healing and engineering.
 Even the poorest commoners and slave children could be moved into these special advanced classes if they showed enough talent and initiative.

 The Aztecs recognized the need for a smart, well-trained work force.
 While most professionals were pulled from the ranks of the nobility, the Aztecs believed in giving everyone a chance to move up in the world.
-Being especially hardworking, quick, and plucky was seen as being worthy of that chance.
+Being especially hardworking, quick-minded, and plucky was seen as being worthy of that chance.

 There were also three other opportunities for those with specific talents.
 Men and women were chosen as entertainers for the house of song and dance.
 Men were recruited as players for the ball court.
 Both these occupations held high status.